 PNWU intentionally commits to educating, encouraging, empowering, and advocating for a diverse, equitable, and inclusive community.
-We will be accountable for, and endeavor to, implement transparent polices, share resources, and practice restorative justice that enhances recruitment, retention, and success for students, faculty, staff, and the community.
+We will endeavor to implement polices, remove barriers, share resources, and practice restorative justice that enhances recruitment, retention, and success for students, faculty, staff, and the community.
 For more information visit the Office of Diversity, Equity, and Inclusion page at PNWU.edu.